What Is a Peptide?

 Peptide Nomenclature

-Peptides are often named according to the number of amino acids they contain—e.g., dipeptide, tripeptide, up to decapeptide (10).
-Peptides with more than ten residues may be labeled as “11-peptide,” “20-peptide,” and so on.
+Scientists often name peptides according to the number of amino acids they contain for example, dipeptide, tripeptide, and up to decapeptide (10).
+They also label peptides with more than ten residues as “11-peptide,” “20-peptide,” and so on.

 However, numerous exceptions exist:

-• Non-ribosomal peptides like actinomycin incorporate modified amino acids and are named for their origin or function.
+- Non-ribosomal peptides like actinomycin incorporate modified amino acids, and scientists name them based on their origin or function.

 Overall, peptide nomenclature reflects their structural complexity, biosynthetic route, and biological roles.